kkazimierska/PowerPoint-automation/README.md

 ## Learning Objectives
 The main focus of this project is to learn and practice the following aspects of the Python-pptx library:

-1- Installing the Python-pptx library
+1- Installing the Python-pptx library.

-2-Creating a new PowerPoint presentation using Python 3- Adding different types of slides
+2-Creating a new PowerPoint presentation using Python

+3- Adding different types of slides

 4- Adding titles and content to slides

 5- Formatting slide layouts and placeholders

 6- Saving the presentation to a file

 By working with this hands-on project, users will gain a better understanding of how to use the Python-pptx library for their own PowerPoint automation needs.

 ## Contributing